DennisSchenkel/sessionminds-backend/README.md

 **VoteDetails**: Retrieves or deletes a vote by ID.
 Only the vote owner can delete it.<br>
 **VotesByTool**: Checks if the current user has voted for a tool, and returns the vote's ID if they have.<br>

-These views manage tool voting, ensuring users can't vote more than once while allowing them to check their vote status.
+These views manage tool voting, ensuring users can't vote more than once while allowing them to check their vote status.<br>
 <br>

 </details>